 There are actually many more, and in an article on Reach Remarkable, I include links to scientific studies and another way of looking at the benefits of mindfulness if you’d like to know more.

 So, there it is.
 Lots of potential benefits.
 But the real question is, how will it specifically benefit ‘me’ – and I can’t answer that.
-We can list the benefits others who have practised mindfulness have found, but in order for you to find out how it will benefit you, naturally, you need to learn and try it, over a period of time.
+We can list the benefits found by those who have practised mindfulness, but in order for you to find out how it will benefit you, naturally, you need to learn and try it, over a period of time.
 How long?
 The most common recommendation is eight weeks, the length of the most studied mindfulness courses.

 Raise questions?
 I’m happy to try and answer any questions you have, so do contact me.